kparc/kcc/README.md

 | 2.0                 | because it is better than 1.0 |
 | prod                | your build is `test` for now  |

-If it ever comes to that, always include your banner in your bug reports.
+When it comes to that, always include the banner in your bug reports.

 At any time during k session, you can: